Plan your perfect Adventure...

 Pooley Bridge

-The village of Pooley Bridge (at the northern end of Ullswater) has a good choice of places to eat and stay, together with a lovely selection of small friendly shops.
+The village of Pooley Bridge is at the northern end of Ullswater.
+Pooley Bridge has a good choice of places to stay.
+There are also some lovely places to eat and a selection of small friendly shops.

 The village of Pooley Bridge takes its name from a bridge over the River Eamont.